Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 Create a class called `TodoList`.
 It should have a constructor without parameters and the following methods:

-- `public void add(String task)` - add the task passed as a parameter to the todo list.
+- `public void add(String task)` - adds the task passed as a parameter to the to-do list.
 - `public void print()` - prints the exercises.
 Each task has a number associated with it on the print statement -- use the task's index here (+1).
 - `public void remove(int number)` - removes the task associated with the given number; the number is the one seen associated with the task in the print.